-In an intimate and comfortable home environment, you will learn all you need to support the pregnant and postpartum parents with whom you work.
+In an intimate and comfortable home environment, you will learn all you need to support pregnant and postpartum parents.
 If you walked into the Institute with any discomfort about the topic, you’ll leave feeling at ease!
 You’ll enjoy discussions in a completely non-judgmental and open atmosphere.
 We’ll provide suggestions and have plenty of Q and A about how to approach new parents and what you want to avoid.
 What to ask, watch and listen for as you interact with them, the nuances you can recognize (not taught anywhere else) will be gleaned through presentation of various scenarios and role play.
 You will gain new insights and ideas about how to bring this new understanding into your lives and workplaces.
 Whatever you’d like to bring to your community or into your practice will be focused on in depth, and we’ll end the Institute with these exciting action steps.

 One of the unique benefits to participants of our institute is getting together for this wonderful event in person.
 We encourage all who can to meet in Jane’s living room for this special weekend.
 Never before have we offered PAI virtually, but because of the times, we decided to make this an option.
 Here is what you need to know: